LorenzaWu/Wireless-Mobile-Networks/README.md

 For the first implementation, Node E just forwards packet to the destination.
 This means the bottleneck becomes the speed at which Node E can forward packets.

 For the second implementation, Node E performs an XOR operation on the packet it receives from Node A and B. Afterwards, Node E broadcast the XOR packet.
-When Node D and C receives the broadcast packet it decodes the packet by performing an XOR operation with the packet it overheard its neighbor sent.
-For Node C it uses what it heard from Node B and for Node D it uses what it overheard from A.
+When Node D and C receives the broadcast packet it decodes the packet by performing an XOR operation with the packet it overheard their neighbor sent.
+For Node C it uses what it overheard from Node B and for Node D it uses what it overheard from A.